Rajendra Bharti

-Rajendra Bharti is an Indian politician and a leader of the Indian National Congress.
-He has been elected thrice as a Member of the Madhya Pradesh Legislative Assembly from the Datia Vidhansabha constituency, in 1985, 1998 and currently serving as a member of the 16th Madhya Pradesh Assembly from the Datia Vidhansabha.
+Rajendra Kumar Bharti is an Indian politician and a leader of the Indian National Congress.
+He has been elected thrice as a Member of the Madhya Pradesh Legislative Assembly from the Datia Vidhansabha constituency, in 1985, 1998 and 2023 he serving as a member of the 16th Madhya Pradesh Assembly from the Datia Vidhan Sabha till April 2026.

 Personal life

 Rajendra Bharti was born in Datia, Madhya Pradesh.
 He earned his Bachelor of Arts and Bachelor of Laws degrees, completing his graduation.
 Professionally, he is an advocate and politician.
 His father, Shyam Sundar Shyam, was a five-term MLA from Datia, Madhya Pradesh a freedom fighter, and a renowned socio-political figure in Madhya Pradesh.

 Political career

-Rajendra Bharti a prominent Indian politician, embarked on his political journey as a youth volunteer within the Congress party, during the tenure of his father, Shyam Sundar Shyam, who served as a Member of the Legislative Assembly (MLA).
+Rajendra Bharti embarked on his political journey as a youth volunteer within the Congress party, during the tenure of his father, Shyam Sundar Shyam, who served as a Member of the Legislative Assembly (MLA).
 His active involvement led him to make substantial contributions to the Congress Sevadal, where he ascended to the position of President in the District Congress Committee in Datia.